Saltash Passage: Tamar Bridge and Royal Albert Bridge

 The two bridges dominate the view to the north, the Tamar Bridge (opened 1961) carrying the A38 road and the Royal Albert Bridge (opened 1859) carrying the Cornish Main Line.

 D-Day Memorial

 A 12 foot tall memorial stone with a bronze plaque stands in the gardens, commemorating the embarcation of American and British troops for the D-Day landings of World War II.
 In 2004, a service was held for the 60th anniversary of D-Day.

 Sea Scout Hut

 There is a sea scout hut currently located in the old waiting room for the Saltash Ferry.
 Scouts can often been seen on the river in the summer in canoes.

 Wildlife

 Many river birds can commonly be seen whilst sitting in the park, including a family of swans, several types of gulls, cormorants, oystercatchers, little egrets and the occasional grey heron.
 Jackdaws and pied wagtails also work the shore when the tide is out.
 Sometimes buzzards, kestrels and birds of prey can be seen hunting.
 Owls can often be heard at night.

-A large seal was observed resting in shallow water just off Kiln bay on Saltash Passage.